dotnet/pinvoke/CONTRIB.md

    an error code when the helper method uses its return value for something else.
 1. Cater to specific use cases.
 This purpose should be reserved for an external project that focuses on raising the abstraction layer for the native library.

+When a helper method does not exactly match the name of a P/Invoke method (e.g. enumerator or async helpers) the name should blend the method naming patterns of the native library with .NET conventions.
+For example, `EnumerateFiles` or `CreateFileAsync`.

 ### Xml documentation